HaotingShen/banking-cli-app/README.md

 5. A user should be able to transfer money to another user
 6. A user should be allowed to change username
 7. A transaction can be recalled
-8. A menu should include and print instructions for all options users have
+8. A banking app should validate user inputs

 Is there anything that you implemented but doesn't currently work?